scratchblox/scratchblox.github.io-old/CODE_OF_CONDUCT.md

 If something is not explicitly stated within the Code of Conduct, it does **not** mean it is allowed, or vice-versa, disallowed.
 If in doubt, you are responsible for contacting a Moderator or Manager.

 ## Appendix A: Usage Permission for Other Projects
 Anyone is free to use this Code of Conduct in their own projects under the terms of the <a href = "https://github.com/scratchblox/scratchblox.github.io/blob/main/LICENSE"> BSD 4-Clause License </a>.
+In addtion, credit and a Acknowledegement is Required.
+Below are the Credits and the Acknowledegement.
+If you use this license in your own projects, you shall not edit, or remove the credits or the Acknowledegement from the code of conduct.
+Addtionally, you must note at the bottom that ScratchBlox is not endorsed, or affilated with ScratchBlox.

 ### Credit
 @UltraCube100 is the initiator of this Code of Conduct. @Turtle84375 corrected and edited items within this Code of Conduct.